named-data/NDN-CCL-API/details/registration-options.rst

 :Returns:

-    This ForwardingFlags so that you can chain calls to update values.
+    This RegistrationOptions so that you can chain calls to update values.